 As a side benefit, composting also destroys many weeds and disease pathogens.
 You can often generate your compost, but they are also widely available from local garden stores if needed.

-You have to make some consideration when deciding what to grow.
+You have to make some considerations when deciding what to grow.
 Most edible plants that you can grow fall into two categories.

 Cool-season plants – it grows best when temperatures are cold – usually below 70 F